-There are many different types of plastic surgery, many focusing on different areas of the body.
-Before you know whether or not you can finance (or afford) plastic surgery, you need to know how much it costs.
-Here are some of the more popular plastic surgery procedures and their average cost, according to PlasticSurgery.com :
+There are many different types of plastic surgery, each focusing on different areas of the body.
+Before you can determine if you plastic surgery is affordable, you need to know how much it costs.
+Here are some of the more popular plastic surgery procedures and their average cost, according to carecredit.com :

 Don’t forget to also budget for time missed from work due to the surgery.
 Many of these procedures can take weeks to heal and could take more than one session to get your desired results.

-Before you apply for credit to pay for your plastic surgery make sure you try to improve your credit.
-If you’re looking for a few quick ways to increase your credit score, here are a few:
+Before taking out a loan or paying for your plastic surgery on credit, make efforts to improve your financial situation.
+If you’re looking for a few quick ways to increase your credit score, you can:

 - Open a savings account if you don’t already have one

 - Refrain from making any hard inquiries on your credit

 - Do not open any new ones or close lines of credit

 However, if you’ve improved your credit as much as you can but still have a low credit score, there are still ways to pay for plastic surgery with bad credit.